Microstructural Insights into Fast Ion Transport in Solid Electrolytes via Multiscale Modeling: Discussion

-Due to the limitation of individual control of anion types and anion disordering in experiments, the impact of incorporating different anions in argyrodites on their intrinsic transport properties has been unclear~\cite{shotwell_tetrahedral_2025,Hanghofer2019}.
-Our results reveal a linear dependence between diffusion barrier and the anion radius in argyrodites.
+Because experimentally controlling anion type and anion disorder independently is difficult, the impact of incorporating different anions in argyrodites on their intrinsic transport properties has been unclear~\cite{shotwell_tetrahedral_2025,Hanghofer2019}.
+Our results reveal a linear dependence between diffusion barrier and the anion radius in ordered argyrodites.
 A large radius mismatch between S$^{2-}$ and $X^{-}$ obstructs Li$^+$ pathways and increases the diffusion barrier, consistent with the observation for K$_3$O$X$~\cite{Zheng_Elgin_White_Wu_2025}.
 This trend contrasts with LISICON-type solid electrolytes, where increasing the cation radius lowers the diffusion barrier to as low as 0.1~eV~\cite{Bachman_Muy_Grimaud_Chang_Pour_Lux_Paschos_Maglia_Lupart_Lamp_et_al._2016}.
-Our finding indicates that lattice polarizability, tunable through halide substitution, is not the dominant factor governing Li-ion diffusivity in argyrodites, contrary to earlier suggestions~\cite{Kraft2017Aug}.
-Achieving a more uniform distribution of ionic radii in the sublattice is thus advantageous for designing next-generation solid electrolytes, such as those incorporating high-entropy concepts~\cite{Li_Chen_Chen_Zhang_Liu_Yao_2024, Li_Song_Kim_Nomoto_Kim_Sun_Hori_Suzuki_Matsui_Hirayama_et_al._2023, Strauss_Lin_Duffiet_Wang_Zinkevich_Hansen_Indris_Brezesinski_2022}.
+Our finding indicates that lattice polarizability, tunable through halide substitution, may not be the dominant factor governing Li-ion diffusivity in argyrodites, contrary to earlier suggestions~\cite{Kraft2017Aug}.